 Over the past few days I’ve discussed this topic with several people at the DaVinci Institute, a discussion that caused many of them cringe at the thought of eating “frankenfood.”

 There’s an adoption cycle for every emerging technology and cultured meats are no exception.
-Reduced environmental stress surround ranches, feedlots, and slaughterhouses, coupled with a cleaner, faster, cheaper, and superior food source are all marketing points that will move the needle quickly.
+Reduced environmental stress surrounding ranches, feedlots, and slaughterhouses, coupled with a cleaner, faster, cheaper, and superior food source are all marketing points that will move the needle quickly.

 As global incomes improve, meat consumption rates will grow exponentially over the coming years.
 Demand for meat in Asia is expected to spike by 56% over the coming years.